wetfish/production-manifests/README.md

 # production-manifests
 contains traefik config and submodules for docker compose based deployments

-This branch of the repo is for the 2023 new prod server deployment
+This branch of the repo is for the 2023 new prod server deployment, \
+however it also contains the traefik configuration for the staging deployments \
+of wiki and fourms.
+These are attached to the same traefik-backend network.

 ## How do I get started?